amytakeuchi/amytakeuchi.github.io/ABTesting.md

 Cookie Cats is a hugely popular mobile puzzle game developed by Tactile Entertainment.
 It's a classic "connect three"--style puzzle game where the player must connect tiles of the same color to clear the board and win the level.
 It also features singing cats.
  <img src="images/Cookiecat_img.png?raw=true"/>

 As players advance in the game, they'll encounter occasional gates that require a significant amount of waiting timeor making in-app purchases to proceed, boosting purchases and providing players a necessary pause, potentially enhancing their enjoyment and prolonging engagement.
-We will initially divide players into two groups: one at level 30 and the other at level 40.
-Our specific focus will be on evaluating the impact of this level difference on player retention.
+This time, the company wants to know where should they impose the first gate to the players to retain more users.
+They will initially divide players into two groups: one that encounters the gate at level 30 and the other at level 40.
+Their specific focus will be on evaluating the impact of this level difference on player retention.

+**The business question:** Is there an influence on player retention and the number of rounds played when we shift the gate in Cookie Cats from level 30 to level 40?
+In this analysis, we prioritize evaluating the issue based on the retention rate as the primary metric.

 #### The dataset we are going to use:
 The data was collected from 90,189 players who installed the game while the AB test was running.